 The holders of series A convertible participating shares are entitled to one vote for each share held of record on all matters submitted to a vote of shareholders and do not have cumulative voting rights.
 The series A convertible participating shares will automatically convert into ordinary shares on a one-for-one basis immediately prior to the completion of this offering.
-Upon completion of this offering, there will be no series A convertible participating shares at any time after completion of this offering.
+Upon completion of this offering, there will be no series A convertible participating shares outstanding, and we have no present intention to issue any series A convertible participating shares at any time after completion of this offering.